rkohli3/india-famafrench/docs/Fama.rst

 	<iframe align = "center" width="950" height="600" frameborder="0" scrolling="no" src="_static/NSE_Ticks.html"></iframe>

 * **Delisting reasons for further forecast**

   We find the information to further forecast the credit rating of a company and use machine learning algorithm to forecast companies that are susceptible to failing by region.

+* **Consolidating missing data for Suspension, Delisting, Merger etc.**

+  Further, we consolidate our data for dates when the Stock got delisted, suspended or was off the exchange for any other reason, with the dates for which the data for the same stocks is unavailable.

 .. raw:: html